Machina-Labs/QC_software_Engineering_HW/README.md

-# Software Quality Control Engineer Homework Assignment
+# Robotics QA Engineer Homework Assignment
 ## Objective:
 You are tasked with ensuring the quality of a robotic arm control system that performs pick-and-place operations on a conveyor belt.
 The system uses the following key technologies: